Lucas-Zhang66/simpleProject/README.md

 # simpleProject
-A simple project for auto Input ip address using shell script
+A simple shell script for auto Input ip address